Historic Neighborhoods Of Golden

 The Twelfth Street Historic District includes intact homes representative of the type of homes built by Colorado’s pioneer entrepreneurs.
-Walking tour markers identify homes.
-The Twelfth Street Historic District is listed on the National Register of Historic Places and has the city’s best preserved historic homes.
+The Twelfth Street Historic District is listed on the National Register of Historic Places and has the city’s best-preserved historic homes.

-The district is centered around the 9th Street neighborhood, originally known as Garrison Street.
-It was a middle-class, blue-collar industrial neighborhood which began in 1859.
-The neighborhood once included the Golden Pressed & Fire Brick Works, Rock Flour Mills, and Golden Paper Mills, the only paper mill west of Missouri for many years.
-The neighborhood has many small to moderate sized single family homes made of brick and wood, built in the economical style of their time.
+The district is centered around the 9th Street neighborhood, a middle-class, blue-collar industrial neighborhood that began in 1859.
+It once included the Golden Pressed & Fire Brick Works, Rock Flour Mills, and Golden Paper Mills, the only paper mill west of Missouri for many years.

-The East Street neighborhood was historically known as South Ford Street and is one of the oldest residential areas of Golden.
-Homes of prominent merchants mixed with middle-class dwellers made up its north side while historic farmhouses, neighborhood business buildings and many of Golden’s earliest postwar subdivision homes are located further south.
+The East Street neighborhood was known as South Ford Street.
+Homes of prominent merchants mixed with middle-class dwellers made up its north side while historic farmhouses, neighborhood business buildings, and many of Golden’s earliest postwar subdivision homes are located further south.